mrakgr/The-Spiral-Language/readme.md

 #### How Cuda Kernels Are Compiled

 At runtime, the program takes everything in the `cuda_kernels` variable and writes them to disk into the `cuda_kernels.cu` file which is located in the same place as the executable.
 It also creates a little batch script called `nvcc_router.bat`.
 Here are its contents.
-The paths are those provided into the `cfg` argument to the Spiral compiler directly.
+The paths are those provided by the `cfg` argument to the Spiral compiler directly.

 ```
 SETLOCAL